kara-krzystan/e-commerce-back-end/README.md

 ## Description

 My challenge this week was to build the back end for an e-commerce site.
 I was given a working Express.js API and instructed to configure it to use Sequelize to interact with a MySQL database.
+The application will not be deployed, so testing and the video walkthrough were completed in Insomnia.

 ## User Story